Skip to main content

 Without confidence in the basics, these decisions can feel overwhelming.

-Clarity is a prerequisite for trust as well as adoption.
+Clarity is a prerequisite for trust and adoption.

 Outcomes-Based Regulation and Innovation